MegaManSec/GixyNG/docs/en/index.md

 ```

 ### Docker usage
-Gixy-ng is available as a Docker image [from the Docker hub](https://hub.docker.com/r/getpagespeed/gixy/).
+GixyNG is available as a Docker image [from the Docker hub](https://hub.docker.com/r/getpagespeed/gixy/).
 To
 use it, mount the configuration that you want to analyse as a volume and provide the path to the
-configuration file when running the Gixy-ng image.
+configuration file when running the GixyNG image.

 ```
 $ docker run --rm -v `pwd`/nginx.conf:/etc/nginx/conf/nginx.conf getpagespeed/gixy /etc/nginx/conf/nginx.conf
 ```

 If you have an image that already contains your nginx configuration, you can share the configuration
-with the Gixy-ng container as a volume.
+with the GixyNG container as a volume.

 ```
 $  docker run --rm --name nginx -d -v /etc/nginx nginx:alpinef68f2833e986ae69c0a5375f9980dc7a70684a6c233a9535c2a837189f14e905

-$  docker run --rm --volumes-from nginx megamansec/gixy-ng /etc/nginx/nginx.conf
+$  docker run --rm --volumes-from nginx megamansec/GixyNG /etc/nginx/nginx.conf

 ==================== Results ===================
 No issues found.